 Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 1 Muscles & Skeleton Why do your biceps bulge?
 Students construct a model of the human hand to explain how muscles pull on bones to create movement.
 4.LS1.A.1 Construct an argument that plants and animals have internal and external structures that function to support survival, growth, behavior, and plant reproduction.
-Lesson 2 We recommend teaching this in 5th grad e if following Missouri Standards.
+Lesson 2 We recommend teaching this in 5th grad le if following Missouri Standards.
 Light, Eyes, & Vision What do people who are blind see?
 Students develop a working model of an eye.
 They use the model to reason about how light reflects off an object and into the eye, helping an organism process information from the environment.
 5.PS4.A.1 Develop a model to describe that objects can be seen only when light is reflected off them or when they produce their own light.
-Lesson 3 We was a way and to making a this in Fate would o if fall and an Adiana and Changel and We recommend teaching this in 5th grad - Structure & Function of Eyes How can some animals see in the dark?
+Lesson 3 X V We recommend teaching this in 5th grad le if following Missouri Standards.
+Structure & Function of Eyes How can some animals see in the dark?
 Students use their eye model to discover that the pupil controls the amount of light let into the eye.
 In the dark, pupils get larger to let in more light.
 5.PS4.A.1 Develop a model to describe that objects can be seen only when light is reflected off them or when they produce their own light.
 Lesson 4 Brain, Nerves, & Information Processing How does your brain control your body?
 Students investigate how their own brain works by testing their reflexes.
 They discover that the brain receives information from the senses, processes the information, and sends signals to the muscles to enable movement.
 4.LS1.D.1 Use a model to describe that animals receive different types of information through their senses, process the information in their brain, and respond to the information in different ways.